 - optional for garnishing: green onions, sesame seeds, sunflower seeds, chow mein noodles

 - 1/2 cup soy sauce (I use low sodium)

 - 2 Tablespoons honey

 - 1 teaspoon Sesame oil

-- 2 Tablespoons of Corns Starch dissolved in 2 Tablespoon water
+- 2 Tablespoons of corns starch dissolved in 2 Tablespoons of water

 Amount Per Serving: Calories: 623Total Fat: 20gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 64mgSodium: 2670mgCarbohydrates: 77gFiber: 9gSugar: 28gProtein: 37g

 Nutrition isn't always accurate.